Best Cookie Cutters of 2021

 Analysis and Test Results

 Good for more than just holiday baking, a quality set of cookie cutters is a versatile tool that every chef and baker should have in their kitchen toolbox.
 We agree that holiday-specific sets are, well, holiday-specific.
 But a round set can be used for cookies, biscuits, doughnuts, English muffins, mousse molds, dumplings, bite-sized hors d'oeuvres, and… you get the point.
-We tested a wide variety from professional, stainless steel rounds to classic holiday cut-outs to kid-friendly plastic sets.
+We tested a wide variety, from professional stainless steel rounds to classic holiday cut-outs to kid-friendly plastic sets.
 To directly compare these different models, we considered four ubiquitous characteristics: cutting performance, comfort, ease of use, and quality.
 By then comparing these cutters side-by-side, we are able to rank them relative to one another.
 So while plastic will never cut as cleanly as stainless steel, every product we tested is a worthy addition to any kitchen.

 Achieving clean-cut cookies, like most cooking and baking skills, comes down to time and practice.
 Namely, it is a balance between managing your dough's temperature and applying firm yet even pressure.
 However, it certainly has to do with the material of the cutter as well.
 Metal cutters tend to produce better results than plastic due to the hardness of the material.
 Duller plastic edges often require you to twist or turn the cutter, which can mess with the shape of the cookie.
 Heavy-duty stainless steel cutters, like the K&S Artisan or KSPOWWIN cut the cleanest, though we were impressed with the dual-sided NELPLA plastic cutters as well.

 Cutting is really only half of the game — once you cut through the dough, you also must successfully lift it and transfer it onto a baking sheet.
-While simple shapes may seem like they should be easier, without intricate edges or pinch points, these often don't hold dough as well during the transfer phase.
+While simple shapes may seem like they should be easier, without intricate edges or pinch points, these often don't hold the dough as well during the transfer phase.
 For a smooth process, stamps like the R&M International or Joiner Crust Cutters are hard to beat for their simplified cut, stamp, and drop mechanism.
 The OXO Good Grips press also produces nearly identical cookies with one press of the plunger — just as long as you make sure that the dough stays at a consistent, workable temperature.

 Turning out sheets of cookies is harder than you might think, and without a comfortable press, certain cutters can be particularly tough on your palms.
-While clear-cutting stainless steel models are the ideal for professionals, plastic may be better for comfort, especially when baking with kids because the softer material is easier on little hands.
+While clear-cutting stainless steel models are the ideal for professionals, plastic may be better for comfort, especially when baking with kids, because the softer material is easier on little hands.
 After cranking out hundreds of cookies for this review, we can attest to the fact that comfort in your cutter makes a huge difference.

 We preferred the extra-wide lip of the Wilton 101-Piece set for this reason in particular.
 And for those who seek out ergonomics for all of their kitchenware, the tall, arched handles of the HULISEN stainless steel set is by far the easiest to handle, regardless of the type of dough you are working with.
 Though for the professionals, the wide, rounded lip on both the K&S Artisan and KSPOWWIN sets are a close second to the HULISEN cutters.
-And as we've come to expect from all OXO Good Grips products, their Cookie Press is designed with comfort in-mind and is easily handled by both right- and left-handed individuals.
+And as we've come to expect from all OXO Good Grips products, their Cookie Press is designed with comfort in mind and is easily handled by both right- and left-handed individuals.

 Ease of Use